 Florida CPA requirements

-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
+Wondering how to get your CPA in Florida?
+The first thing you’ll want to do on the road to becoming a CPA in Florida is to check the Florida state CPA requirements, as the Florida board will ultimately license you.
+This page serves as a resource for how to get your CPA license in Florida and is current as of January 2021.
 Always consult with your state or jurisdiction's board of accountancy for the most current information.

-Minimum education requirements
+Florida CPA education requirements

 - 3 semester hours (4 quarter hours) of financial accounting